Wild Talents (role-playing game): Publication history

 Shannon Appelcline described the development of Wild Talents, stating that "It was something that the fans had long demanded: a game that extended the Godlike supers game beyond the constraints of World War II.
 Between 2003 and 2005, Detwiller and Ivey developed it on Arc Dream's mailing lists and a Yahoo! group — in full view of their fans and with full input from them."
-Appelcline noted that this work also generated a spin-off fan project called Star ORE (2005), a free game by Shane Ivey that used the Wild Talents gaming system, but that "Unfortunately, as they approached publication of Wild Talents, Ivey and Detwiller realized that they didn't have the money to produce it.
+Appelcline noted that this work also led a spin-off fan project called Star ORE (2005), a free game designed by Shane Ivey that used the Wild Talents game system, but that "Unfortunately, as they approached publication of Wild Talents, Ivey and Detwiller realized that they didn't have the money to produce it.
 To that point, all of Arc Dream's products had been small, saddle-stitched books; the more expensive Godlike and Will to Power rules instead were published by Hobgoblynn.
 Arc Dream just didn't have the cash flow to publish a 300+ page full-color hardcover book, and they didn't appear to have a way to bootstrap themselves up."
-Appelcline noted that Greg Stolze offered the solution of asking fans for money to finance the project as he had done before, and after Arc Dream did so in June 2006 they were able to publish the game with an initial print run of 1000 that sold out before the end of the year.
-Wild Talents was revamped in 2010 for a second edition, and Arc Dream partnering with Cubicle 7 allowed for a larger distribution audience.
+Appelcline noted that Greg Stolze came up with the idea of asking fans for money to finance the project as he had done with other projects before, and after Arc Dream followed this model in June 2006 they were able to publish the game with an initial print run of 1000 that sold out before the end of the year.
+Wild Talents was updated in 2010 for a second edition, and a partnership between Arc Dream and Cubicle 7 allowed greater opportunities for distribution.